 - Desired Range

-- An increase in cruising speed will result in increase fuel being burned.
+- An increase in cruising speed will result in increased fuel being burned.
 Therefore, if trying to extract the maximum range from the aircraft, a lower cruise speed will need to be selected in order to maximize the range and efficiency of the aircraft.

 Firstly, while we can see that over time private jets have gotten quicker, the progress isn’t as fast or as dramatic as you might first expect.
 This is best seen with the latest flagship aircraft.
 Realistically, the maximum cruise speed has only increased by 16 knots compared with the previous generation of flagship aircraft.